 The calculation necessarily depends on a range of assumptions, and there are clearly difficulties involved in quantifying the effect on customers of Southern Water.
 It is therefore necessary to use a simplified set of figures.
 We have expressed the effect in 'per bill' terms to try and quantify the possible effect in an easily understandable way.
-Broadly, we have assessed the potential magnitude of this impact by comparing how much Southern Water might have expected to receive in revenue from serving the Site directly, were they to serve the Site, with the revenues they might expect from the proposed arrangement with Icosa.
+Broadly, we have assessed the potential magnitude of this impact by comparing how much Southern Water might have expected to receive in revenue from serving the Site directly, were they to serve the Site, with the revenues they might expect from the proposed arrangement with Icosa Water.

-In this case, we have calculated that if we grant the Site to Icosa, there may be a potential impact on the sewerage bills of Southern Water's existing customers of $\pounds 0.001$.
+In this case, we have calculated that if we grant the Site to Icosa Water, there will be no impact on the bills of Southern Water's existing customers.